julianweng/austin/README.md

 ### *A chatbot that helps you grasp numeric relationships and concepts with conversational ease.*

+* Dynamically generates questions and presents it in a conversational manner.
+* Easily adaptable to any topic area with numerical relationships.
+* Answers to user requests for certain questions with flexibility according to wording.
+* Intelligently chooses variable solved for and topic area based on past usage history.

 ## How-Tos
 ### Use existing container